-Oculus has launched a new wire-free, standalone virtual reality headset in the form of the Oculus Go.
+Oculus now offers a wire-free, standalone virtual reality headset in the form of the Oculus Go.
 This device was originally announced during the company's Connect 4 conference and is designed to sit between mobile VR, such as a Samsung Gear VR, and high-end headsets that require a PC, such as the Oculus Rift and HTC Vive.

 Here then is everything we know about this VR device.

 - The best VR headsets to buy 2018

 - Oculus Go vs Samsung Gear VR vs Oculus Rift: What's the difference?

 What is Oculus Go?

 Oculus Go is an all-in-one headset based on a mobile platform, rather than offer the full PC experience of the Oculus Rift.
 Here is what we know about the headset and the tech.

 - 190mm x 105mm x 115mm weighing 467g

 - Built-in Lithium-Ion battery capable of two hours gaming or two and a half hours of video playback